dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ###

 - TODO: decide on terminology
+  - emphasize disnormalization's disruption to language, non-verbal communication and parsing meaning from action/symbols
+  - touch on how the distributed nature of agency in AI entities will allow them outpace man's ability to keep up with disnormalization.
+    - so while we will struggle with social consensus of meaning and norms, (artificial entities will have much less difficulty doing so.)

 Disnormalization describes a sociocultural phenomena where it becomes more normal for ideas to resist normification.
 As humanity approaches